-The picoICE prototype is fully con-

-formant with the ICE protocol specification for connection-oriented transports and connection-less transports.
+The picoICE prototype is fully conformant with the ICE protocol specification for connection-oriented transports and connection-less transports.
 Any reliable or unreliable transport protocol may be used in combination of picoICE objects.

-An implementation of a fully operative servant, able to handle method invocations for a set of 64 X10 objects fits on 478 words of program memory in a Microchip PIC12f675 microcontroller and needs less than 16 eight bit registers.
-That is three orders of magnitude smaller than the ZeroC ICE implementation.
+An implementation of a fully operative servant, able to handle method invocations for a set of 64 objects fits on 478 words of program memory in a Microchip PIC12f675 microcontroller and needs less than 16 eight bit registers.
+That is three orders of magnitude smaller than the ZeroC ICE implementation, and two orders of magnitude smaller than the ZeroC Embedded ICE implementation.
 Currently we support TCP and UDP transports over Ethernet or WiFi through a Lantronix XPort device.
 A picoObject may also be connected to SLIP (serial line IP) serial port.